basho/basho_docs/source/riak/references/Configuration-Files.md

 When set to true uses vnode-based vclocks rather than client ids.
 This significantly reduces the number of vclock entries.
 Only set true if all nodes in the cluster are upgraded to 1.0. (default: false)

  * **legacy_keylisting**
-This option enables compatability of bucket and key listing with 0.14 and earlier versions.
+This option enables compatibility of bucket and key listing with 0.14 and earlier versions.
 Once a rolling upgrade to a version >= 1.0 is completed for a cluster, this should be set to false for improved performance for bucket and key listing operations. (default: true)

  * **pb_ip**
 The IP address that the Protocol Buffers interface will bind to. (default: "127.0.0.1") If not set, the PBC interface will not be started.